Malola2015/planningCourse/assignments/RobotMotion.md

 Shakey can move from place to place, push movable objects (such as boxes), climb on and off of rigid objects (such as boxes) and turn light switches on and off.
 There are 6 actions:

 * Go from current location x to location y: Go (x,y) moves from x to y (that cannot be the same room).
-By convection there is a room between rooms.
+By convection there is a door between rooms.
 * Push an object b from location x to location y: Push(b,x,y).
 * Climb up/down onto a box: Climb(b).
 * Switch on/off  the  light.
 Because Shakey is short, this can only be done when Shakey is on top of a box that is at the room location.